mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/DM-QUICK-REFERENCE.md

 **High Mage Arcturus**
 - Motivation: Mentor heroes, ensure world survives
-- Secret: Knows more about First Sundering than he admits
+- Secret: Knows more about First Worldrend than he admits
 - Will Sacrifice: His life to save heroes or world
 - Won't Sacrifice: The truth or his principles